Financial Services — United States · OpenAI Enterprise GPT Agreement · August 2025

 | OpenAI Engagement Review & Redlining | 1–3 weeks | Fixed fee | Contract redlining; vendor communication; term optimisation |

-Cross-vendor benchmarking data: Our repository of enterprise GenAI pricing data spans financial services, healthcare, retail, manufacturing, and technology — providing the comparative benchmark that no single enterprise has internally.
+Our repository of enterprise GenAI pricing data spans financial services, healthcare, retail, manufacturing, and technology.
+Providing the comparative benchmark that no single enterprise has internally.

-Enterprise software negotiation DNA: GenAI contracts share the same commercial dynamics as Oracle, SAP, and Microsoft deals — volume commitments, escalation mechanisms, lock-in tactics, and opaque pricing.
+GenAI contracts share the same commercial dynamics as Oracle, SAP, and Microsoft deals.
+Volume commitments, escalation mechanisms, lock-in tactics, and opaque pricing.
 We apply two decades of enterprise software negotiation expertise to a new vendor category.

-Whether you're a bank, insurer, retailer, or any enterprise entering large-scale GenAI agreements, here is the action plan that delivers consistent results.
+Whether you are a bank, insurer, retailer, or any enterprise entering large-scale GenAI agreements, here is the action plan that delivers consistent results.

 | # | Action | Timing | Expected Impact |